seamapi/prefixed-api-key/README.md

 const key = await generateAPIKey()

 // Store the key.longTokenHash and key.shortToken in your database and give
-// api.token to your customer.
+// key.token to your customer.

 console.log(key)
 /*